AgentMC/Sao18/Translate/En/PR-III-01.md

 "... .... ah!"

-Suteica screamed unexpectedly to the tremendous tremor that hit the dragon.
+Stika screamed unexpectedly to the tremendous tremor that hit the dragon.
 At the same time, she heard a cry of Laurent Ney from the translation.

-The two attack bullets easily shredded the barrier created by Suteica like a piece of paper and gleamed the back armor of the aircraft deeply.
+The two attack bullets easily shredded the barrier created by Stika like a piece of paper and gleamed the back armor of the aircraft deeply.

 Various instruments dye in red in an instant.
 An abnormality also occurs in the resource transmission path, and acceleration is dramatically slowed.

-Suteica certainly felt that Abyssal Horror, which is only an amorphous darkness, caught grime through the sub-picture board.
+Stika certainly felt that Abyssal Horror, which is only an amorphous darkness, caught grime through the sub-picture board.

 Looking at the side image, the second aircraft is destroyed one wing and it is slowing down speed much.